 It's important to note that you will only get a power bill from us if you are a remote customer or you are located in Jabiru, Nhulunbuy and Alyangula.

-We will estimate your power use if our meter readers can't access the power meter on your property and there is no reading provided by you after we've left you a card requesting the information.
-You can learn more about estimated reads.
+We will estimate your power use if our meter readers can't access the power meter on your property and you haven't been able to provide a reading 48 hours after we've left our card requesting it.
+If you have a PV solar system installed we will only estimate your power use, we will not estimate your PV export.

 It is important to contact us to discuss payment options if you can't pay by the due date.
 Contacting us may help you avoid having your electricity service disconnected.

 Once you have met certain guidelines, your Power and Water bill can be paid off in instalments by entering into a payment arrangement with us.
 If you need an extension on your account, you can contact us to discuss further.

 You can contact us to replace your missing copy.
 It would help to have meter number and/or customer identification number handy.
 You can find this on your previous power bill.